 For over 12 years, Zakaria has been working in the Poonch river in the Mahaseer National Park.
 Its entire stretch from the Indian border to Mangla dam was declared a national park in 2010.
 The river has a high diversity of fish species, particularly the endangered Mahaseer (Tor putitora), which was on the IUCN Red List in 2013.
 Yet, says Zakaria, extensive sand and gravel mining and illegal fishing continues at several locations along the river, due to ineffective protection and management.

 Sand mining and gravel extraction picks up every winter, when the water flow is low, and it is easier to mine the sand from the exposed riverbed.
 Nowadays, it is no longer a matter of using manual shovels and spades.
-Mechanised shovels and donkeys with tractors tear apart the riverbed.
+Mechanised shovels and tractors tear apart the riverbed.

 Rampant illegal riverbed mining in Nepal